moefaq/AutoAction/docs/ComboDev/rotation.md

 General Cooldown Actions, which contains Weapon Skill and Spell.

-But in Rotation Solver, not only actions above can add into these methods.
+But in Auto Action, not only actions above can add into these methods.
 It means, when GCD is cooled down, will choose one of them to use.

 For example.
 BLM is a special job.
 In many case it needs to use `Triplecast` after `Fire4`.
 But when fire 4 is finished, GCD is cooled down.
 So `Triplecast`  is a case that need to be used in GCD.

-The code that defines these methods is [here](https://github.com/ArchiDog1998/RotationSolver/blob/78ede8c386e3c37708b3cb15f259ccf4b839caaf/RotationSolver/Rotations/CustomRotation/CustomRotation_GCD.cs#L79-L109).
+The code that defines these methods is [here](https://github.com/moewcorp/AutoAction/blob/78ede8c386e3c37708b3cb15f259ccf4b839caaf/AutoAction/Rotations/CustomRotation/CustomRotation_GCD.cs#L79-L109).

 ### EmergencyGCD